jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 ### Still a little bit lost?

-- Check out [this video](https://www.youtube.com/watch?v=RGOj5yH7evk) from freeCodeCamp youTube channel about basics of Git and GitHub.
+- Check out [this video](https://www.youtube.com/watch?v=RGOj5yH7evk) from freeCodeCamp youTube channel Git and GitHub basics.
 - Don't be shy to ask us about anything related to the project and working on it!
-Depending on the nature of your question, use PR threads, issue threads or the discussions!
+Depending on your question, use pull request threads, issue threads or the discussions!